malain/pastaga/Readme.md

  ...
 ```

-You can create many context each with a different repository.
+You can create as many contexts as required, each context having its own dedicated repository.
-Repositories are synchronized on every execution.
+Beware that repositories are synchronized on every execution.

 ### How to use it